Caleb & Brown

 Key Points

-• A concentrated crypto portfolio only has 1 or a few assets, bringing with it increased risks but also greater potential for higher returns.
+• A concentrated crypto portfolio only has one or a few assets, which can be a riskier approach,but it also presents greater potential for higher returns.

 Bitcoin and Ethereum are all you need, right?
 It depends.